bric3/bric3.github.io/_posts/2019-09-13-watchservice-and-bind-mount.md

 [StackExchange answer](https://unix.stackexchange.com/questions/198590/what-is-a-bind-mount)).

-When there's a _filesystem boundary_ `inotify` encounter some limitations in it's ability to report events, the man page is not quite clear on the matter though:
+When there's a _filesystem boundary_ `inotify` encounter some limitations in its ability to report events, the man page is not quite clear on the matter though:

 > ```